woedev/testing/docs/cios.md

 5. Launch the Homebrew Channel.
 6. Launch d2xl cIOS Installer from the list of homebrew.
 7. Select `Continue`.
-8. Set the options to the following:
+8. Change the settings to the following:

 ##### cIOS 249 (base 57) {#wii-mini-cios249}